-Depending on the age of kids, they will have more or less meta-awareness that will enable them to actively reflect on the climate, they will certainly contribute to it.
+Depending on the age of kids, they will have more or less meta-awareness that will enable them to actively reflect on the climate.
+Still, they will certainly contribute to it.
 But my sense is it's difficult to actively engage them in reflecting on climate, as they contribute to the climate in more implicit than explicit ways.
-The staff, on the other hand, are in a position to have the kind of meta-awareness which will enable them to reflect on climate in the more explicit way.
+Staff members, on the other hand, are in a position to have the kind of meta-awareness that will enable them to reflect on climate in the more explicit way.
 But overall, I'd avoid using the term "kid" or "child" without being much more sensitive to developmental stage.
 I'm not even certain that it would even be helpful to have them explicitly reflecting on the climate per se, as opposed to simply cultivating characteristics and virtues that will contribute to a positive climate.

 Now, I'm certainly open to attending to this innate systemic awareness in kids that you and Peter are talking about, which I agree we tend to underestimate.
-Bringing this more into explicit awareness by engaging the kids actively in the processes around cultivation and assessment of the school climate, could be highly relevant.
-If you can really use such systems tools in the ways that you describe I would certainly strongly advocate for the utility of trying, I'm just not aware of any systematic approach to any careful types of assessments using those kinds of strategies.
-I have absolutely no disagreement with anything you're saying and it would be very reasonable to explore that.
-This idea of relying on other types of communication than verbal with the younger kids seems like a very sound strategy for tapping into an innate level of awareness, which they do not have words to express yet and it would absolutely be worth trying to investigate that.
+Bringing this more into explicit awareness by engaging the kids actively in the processes around cultivation and assessment of the school climate could be highly relevant.
+If you can really use such systems tools in the ways that you describe, I would certainly strongly advocate for the utility of trying, I'm just not aware of any systematic approach to any careful types of assessments using those kinds of strategies.
+This idea of relying on other types of communication than verbal with the younger kids seems like a very sound strategy for tapping into an innate level of awareness, which they do not have words to express yet.
+It would absolutely be worth trying to investigate that.
 Now, if such a strategy for teachers exists, that in itself could be a powerful strategy of research.

-We don't really work with measures of school climate but instead we work with the classroom climate.
+We don't really work with measures of school climate but instead we work with the class-room climate.
 We use a standard classroom observation method called CLASS, which was developed by Bob Pianta at University of Virginia, School of Education.
-There are trained coders who actually go into the classrooms and do the observations; of course this is much more costly than handing out a survey but we find this provides us with an entirely different data which we feel holds much more value.
+There are trained coders who actually go into the classrooms and do the observations; of course this is much more costly than handing out a survey, but we find this provides us with entirely different data we feel hold much more value.
 We haven't worked with teachers as coders for the obvious reason that there is an inherent bias if they are coding their own classrooms.
-The idea of having teachers coding each other's classroom is great but it immediately raises the question of time constraints that in public schools, in our experience, is a very real issue.
-I do see, however, that from the perspective of a sound change strategy as to shift the culture (or the field as you talk about) of the entire school the involvement of the teachers at this level can become very valuable.
+The idea of having teachers coding each other's classroom is great, but it immediately raises the question of time constraints that in public schools, in our experience, is a very real issue.
+I do see, however, that from the perspective of a sound change strategy as to shift the culture (or the field as you talk about) of the entire school, the involvement of the teachers at this level can become very valuable.
 In particular when you talk about it in the way you do, where the idea is for the people who are involved in the school climate - the ones who are actually producing it - become more aware and take ownership of the way in which they engage to generate the social field of the school.